 - 1 celery stick finely chopped

-- 5 basil leaves finely chopped or 1 tsp dried basil
+- 5 basil leaves finely chopped or 1 teaspoon dried basil

 - Place olive oil in a saucepan over medium-low heat.
 Add onion and celery and cook for about 5 mins or until soft.
 Add garlic and cook for an additional minute.

 - Stir in remaining ingredients to the pan and cook for another 15 minutes over low heat, stirring occasionally.

 - Serve on your favorite pizza dough or use as a dipping sauce for breadsticks and more!

 This post was originally published on August 22, 2018.